-Question, “Is wearing motorcycle helmets the law in Canada?”
+Question, “Is wearing a motorcycle helmet the law in Canada?”

 . . .
 The answer to Canada’s Helmet Law is, yes! but only in most parts of Canada?
 The law was, when riding your motorcycle on a public highway, helmets were mandatory, and yes even if you’re under the age of 18 and riding a tricycle.
 You have to abide by the law and “Wear a helmet”

-∞ Wearing motorcycle helmets is the law in Canada? ∞
+∞ Wearing a motorcycle helmet is the law in Canada? ∞

 The helmet law was implemented in Canada under the “Traffic Safety Act” in the early 60s.
 Dr. Eric Kung, a neurologist at Stamford Hospital specializing in head injuries.
 “Motorcycle accidents are the most common causes of traumatic brain injury,” and or death.
 Wearing helmets when riding would drastically reduce the force of impact on the brain and skull he said.

 Behind the scenes, there is the extravagant cost load to the health care system due to such injuries, and they are most, considered preventable accidents.
 That’s two good reasons why Canada has (had) the motorcycle helmet law.

 As per the article on Canada Helmet Law

 Canada’s motorcycle helmet laws were easy to understand because they were fairly uniform across all 10 provinces and three territories: all operators and passengers on a motorcycle or motor-assisted bicycle must wear helmets at all times securely fastened under the chin.
 It implemented for our own health and welfare.

 ∞ NATIONAL NEWS ON THE BIKE HELMET LAW